REU Research Projects

 Nanostructured materials (Prof. Kai Liu) Prof. Kai Liu’s research focuses on synthesis and experimental investigation of nanostructured materials, particularly in nanomagnetism and spintronics, which have potentially important technological applications in magnetic recording, low dissipation information storage and nanoelectronics.
 Current research topics include: 1) Magneto-ionic materials, whose properties may be manipulated by the application of an electric field through controlled motion of ions.
 These materials are promising towards energy-efficient nanoelectronics and neuromorphics.
 This project is part of a newly funded major research center by the Semiconductor Research Corporation (SRC) & National Institute of Standards and Technology (NIST), named Center for Spintronic Materials in Advanced Information Technologies (SMART); 2).
 Low density metallic foams that are extremely light-weight, with enormous surface areas while maintaining mechanical stability.
 Such foams are being studied for hydrogen storage, filtering, catalysts, photovoltaics, etc. Student(s) working on the project will be involved with all aspects of the research, including sample synthesis, characterization, data analysis, manuscript preparation and research presentation.

 Theory and simulation of soft matter (Prof. Peter Olmsted) Professor Olmsted studies a wide range of systems, including liquid crystals, surfactant solutions, membranes, polymer gels and networks, polymer melts and blends.
 He has strong interests in biological problems and materials, including proteins, membranes, and cell biophysics (the figure shows a predicted free energy landscape for lipid bilayers).
 General themes are (1) the role of complex microstructure and fluctuations on equilibrium phase behavior and kinetics, and (2) strongly non-equilibrium effects, such as the effect of shear flow on the rich degrees of freedom in complex fluids.
 Theoretical tools for Professor Olmsted’s research include statistical mechanics, hydrodynamics, and computer modeling.
 Students with programming skills will be able to write programs to perform calculations of increasing complexity; alternatively, Mathematica or MatLab or more sophisticated molecular dynamics packages may be used for some problems.
 Some projects will be appropriate for students with very strong mathematical skills in linear algebra, differential equations, and vector calculus/differential geometry.
-Project ideas this year include simulations of rod-like particles in flow fields (in conjunction with the Urbach Group), simulations of polymer glasses, the physics that underlies the process of protein production (“from the nucleus to the ribosome and back”), and the non-Newtonian fluid mechanics of Additive Manufacturing.
+Project ideas this year include simulations and calculations of polymer glasses, the physics that underlies the process of protein production (“from the nucleus to the ribosome and back”), the non-Newtonian fluid mechanics of Additive Manufacturing (3D printing), and analysis of computer simulations of small molecules diffusing in the skin.
 It is likely that other projects will emerge between now and then!

 Nano and micro technology (Prof. Mak Paranjape) The Paranjape group works on the design, fabrication, and characterization of biochemical and biomedical sensors, microfluidic devices, and polymers for drug delivery and tissue scaffolding applications.
 Students are trained in general laboratory safety and cleanroom etiquette, followed by training on state-of-the-art processing equipment such as mask aligners for photolithography, reactive ion etcher for dry plasma surface treatments, magnetron sputterer and electron beam evaporator for metal deposition, furnaces for carbon nanotube and oxide growth, and scanning electron microscopy for image capture and nanolithography direct-write applications.
 Examples of some of the past summer projects include: i) silk and polymer electrodeposited nanoparticles for drug delivery, ii) biodegradable polymer nanofibers for tissue scaffolding, iii) conducting sub-micron polymer nanofibers for mimicking nerve myelination, iv) a nanofiber piezoelectric energy harvesting device, v) nebulized polymer nanoparticles for drug delivery, and vi) investigating 2D materials (MoS2 and MoTe2) in FET transistor configurations for sensing applications.